kollenl/training-r-intro/5-Plotting/readme.md

 an equation like y = x.
 The way to represent this relationship in R is with the `~` character: `y ~ x`.
 The `boxplot()` function needs a formula to know which column in the data frame is being plotted, and which column is used to do the grouping.

-We can make a plot of ozone by month using the `chicag_air` data frame.
+We can make a plot of ozone by month using the `chicag_air` data frame and the formula `ozone ~ month`.